swapanroy/OpenSeaHackathon/Updated timeseries/Readme.md

-# Timelapse of Biomarkers in Baltic Sea
+# Timelapse of Biomarkers in Baltic Sea with labels

 | Season | Chlorophyll | Nitrogen | Oxygen | Phosphate | Silicate |
 | ------ | ----------- | -------- | ------ | --------- | -------- |